kubernetes-sigs/kube-scheduler-simulator/README.md

 ### Run simulator with Docker

 We have [docker-compose.yml](docker-compose.yml) to run the simulator easily.
+You should install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docker-docs.netlify.app/compose/install/) firstly.

 You can use the following command.